 The Scott lab took advantage of 3/14 to celebrate pi day with neighboring lab members who have been so gracious during our transition to U of M--and to sample some of the best pies from Ann Arbor area bakeries.
 Achatz apple and blueberry pies.
 Chocolate cream and rhubarb from the Grand Traverse Pie Company.
 And Zingerman's lemon chess pie.
 Mmmmmmmm!
 Based on the selection left over, I'd say they all had their fans--even rhubarb!

 January: Welcome new lab members!

 A big welcome to Sarah Burris and Annie Grech, who recently joined the Scott Lab.
 Sarah Burris (below right) is rotating in the Scott lab during the Winter 2017 semester.
-Sarah is a graduate of Indiana University Purdue University of Indianapolis (IIUPUI) and a current first year Medicinal Chemistry graduate student Annie Grech (below right) started working in the Scott Lab on a research project working with postdoc Malika Godamudunage to compare and contrast the structure and function of the major human drug-metabolizing enzyme from the adult (CYP3A4) and fetal/neonatal (CYP3A7) stages of life.
+Sarah is a graduate of Indiana University Purdue University of Indianapolis (IIUPUI) and a current first year Medicinal Chemistry graduate student.
+Annie Grech (below left) started in the Scott Lab on a research project working with postdoc Malika Godamudunage to compare and contrast the structure and function of the major human drug-metabolizing enzyme from the adult (CYP3A4) and fetal/neonatal (CYP3A7) stages of life.
 Annie is a graduate of University Liggett School in Grosse Pointe Woods, MI and a current U of M biochemistry major.